Windlesham: Economy

-The Lilly Research Centre, built in 1967, is located in the north of the village.
+The Lilly Research Centre, built in 1967, was located in the north of the village, but the site has since been acquired by UCB.
 The BOC Group was based in the village, but was bought by Linde plc (Linde AG of Germany) in September 2006.
+Linde have also since moved on, to be replaced by Gordon Murray Group.

 Local schools

-There are four schools in the Windlesham area, two of which are in the village itself: Windlesham Village Infants School.
-Woodcote House School is also in the area.
+There are two schools in Windlesham: Windlesham Village Infant School and Fernways School.
+Other nearby schools include Valley End C of E Infant School (Valley End, Chobham) and Hall Grove School (Bagshot).